mrmlnc/vscode-scss/README.md

 # vscode-scss

-> SCSS intellisense for Variables, Mixins and Functions in all SCSS files.
+> SCSS IntelliSense (Variables, Mixins and Functions) for all files in the workspace.

 > **Disclaimer**
 >